MCDReforged/MCDReforged/docs/source/quick_start/first_run.rst

     MCDR was born as a daemon for common server softwares of Minecraft: Java Edition.
 Most plugins are predicated on that.
 If you want to run MCDR with a Bedrock Edition server, consider using Java Edition server software with `GeyserMC <https://geysermc.org/>`__ to provide Bedrock Edition compatibility

-    Of course, if you don't need to make use of the plugin ecosystem designed for Minecraft server, you can run any programs you want with MCDR
+    Of course, if you don't need to make use of the plugin ecosystem designed for Java Edition server, you can run any programs you want with MCDR

 Initialize
 ----------